 COMS 363 is an introduction to professional and technical communication.
 Note that this section of the course will be offered entirely online.
+There are no tutorials or formal classes for this course.

 This class takes a rhetorical approach to understanding professional and technical communication.
 Emphasis is placed on how workplace communication is situated within distinct organizational or corporate cultures as well as broader socio-cultural contexts.